 Characterized by dominant gene mutations in collagen type 1 that are spontaneous, children who stay alive in the neonatal period are prone to OI Type III.

-At birth, symptoms are slightly short and bowed limbs, soft calvarium, and smaller chests.
-Infants face problems with respiration and swallowing.
-Due to growth plates disruption the deformity is progressive.
-Children will have short stature and in adulthood the height of the individual will be less than 3 feet.
+At birth, the symptoms of OI Type III include slightly short and bowed limbs, soft calvarium, and smaller chests.
+Infants with this condition often have difficulties with respiration and swallowing.
+Due to disruption in the development of the growth plates, there is a progressive deformity in this form of OI.
+Children will have short stature and in adulthood, the height of the individual will be less than 3 feet.

 As type I collagen is reduced in the bone matrix, many long-bone fractures can occur while the degree of fragility of the bone and the rate of fracture rate may vary significantly.
-Frequently, the individuals suffer from spine curvatures, scoliosis, chest abnormalities, long bone fractures, and vertebrae will experience compression fractures.
+Frequently, individuals who suffer from spine curvatures, scoliosis, chest abnormalities, long bone fractures, and vertebrae will experience compression fractures.

 A large head, under-developed face bones, and the triangular face shape are characteristic of OI Type III.
-The color of the sclerae will be gray, white, purple or tinted blue.
+The color of the sclerae will be gray, white, purple, or tinted blue.
 Though Dentinogenesis imperfecta is not widespread, it is common in OI Type III.